czi-catalystproject/hub-champion-training/episodes/manage_images.md

 ## Reproduce software environments with containers

 Containers are a useful technology for overcoming software challenges in reproduciblity, portability and scalability.
-A container, much like a real-world shipping container, bundles up the software application and its dependencies into a lightweight and standalone package that can be run on any infrastructure.
+A container bundles up the software application and its dependencies into a lightweight and standalone package that can be run on any infrastructure.

 :::{mermaid}
 :align: center